Eve True

 I’m a therapist and neurodiversity educator with a particular interest in relational patterns, adaptation, and the lasting impact of early experiences.

-Alongside my professional training, my work is also shaped by lived experience as a late-diagnosed autistic woman and adult child of an alcoholic.
-This combination of professional knowledge and personal insight deeply informs the way I work and communicate.
+Alongside my professional training, my work is shaped by lived experience as a late-diagnosed autistic woman and adult child of an alcoholic.
+This combination of professional knowledge and lived experience shapes both the way I work and the way I teach.

 I’m an accredited member of the British Association for Counselling and Psychotherapy (BACP), and I’m committed to offering thoughtful, ethical, and compassionate support through both therapy and education.